tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

    add_item("mud", (["look":"The ground is a thick, sticky mud that seems eager "
                             "to pull at your feet.",
-                       "get":"Your stick your hands in the mud, look at them, " "then decide there are better MUDs."]));
+                       "get":"Your stick your hands in the mud, look at them, " "then decide there are better MUDs.",
+                    "search":"You found some dirty hands."]));

 As you can see, ``add_item()`` can handle a mapping with different extra options.

 **Exercise 4**

-   Update the "mud" item to use a mapping like above.
+   Update the "mud" item to use a mapping like above, and try the different New options.

 .. note::